petipapagaj/datactive/README.md

 Generating data version which is a snapshot of the actual state of the database Able to show if there is any missing table objects in database

+# Why the DATActive?
+Datactive is able to help when several identical databases have across the system with static data.

 # Usage
 EXEC Datactive.HashMatch [ [@version = ] { value }, [@showObjects =]  { 1 | 0 }]